 Tommy: I'm not paper; I'm lava... what beats lava?

 Amy: Roark, Roark.
 There's lava in the red line.
 This just came through on the radio.
 The lava had overtaken a subway train in MacArthur park and completely destroyed it.

 Roark: Is it still flowing?

 Amy: It stopped.
 But there's more under us.
 There's has to be something feeding this.
-We know that the lava broke through here at the tar pits and created this vent, and we know that it broke through at Macarthur park, so that means it is literally traveling underground over a course of at least eight miles.
+We know that the lava broke through here at the tar pits and created this vent, and we know that it broke through at MacArthur park, so that means it is traveling laterally underground over a course of at least eight miles.